Crimson Desert: How to Clear Path of Trials for Ice Element

 How to Cross the Freezing Platforming Section

 After that, climb toward the next lantern and continue to the upper platform.
 If your stamina is low when you start a climb, wait a beat after lighting the previous lantern rather than forcing it mid-recovery.
-Break each stretch into two deliberate moves — secure warmth, then climb — instead of trying to do both under pressure.
+Break each stretch into two deliberate moves — secure warmth, then move — instead of trying to do both under pressure.

 FinalBoss // Gear